-This section sets out a compliance checklist which demonstrates compliance of this PADR with the requirements of clause 5.16.4(k) of the National Electricity Rules version 170.
+This section sets out a compliance checklist which demonstrates compliance of this PACR with the requirements of clause 5.16.4(v) of the National Electricity Rules version 179.

-Rules clause Summary of requirements Relevant section(s) in the PADR 5.16.4(k) A RIT-T proponent must prepare a report (the assessment draft report) which must include: - (1) a description of each credible option assessed; Section 4 (2) a summary of, and commentary on, the submissions on the project specification report; Section 3 (No submissions were received) (3)a quantification of the costs, including a breakdown of operating and capital expenditure, and the classes of material market benefit for each credible option; Sections 2 and 4 (4) a detailed description of the methodologies used in quantifying each class of material market benefit and cost; Section 5 (5) reasons why the RIT-T proponent has determined that a class or classes of market benefit are not material; Section 5 (6) the identification of any class of market benefit estimated to arise outside the region of the Transmission Network Service Provider affected by the RIT-T project, and quantification of the value of such market benefits (in aggregate across all regions); Sections 2 and 5 (7) the results of a net present value analysis of each credible option and accompanying explanatory statements regarding the results; Section 6 (8) the identification of the proposed preferred option Section 7 (9) for the proposed preferred option identified under subparagraph (8), the RIT-T proponent must provide: (i) details of the technical characteristics; (ii) the estimated construction timetable and commissioning date; (iii) if the proposed preferred option is likely to have a material inter-network impact and if the Transmission Network Service Provider affected by the RIT-T project has received an augmentation technical report, that report; and (iv) a statement and the accompanying detailed Sections 4 and 7 analysis that the preferred option satisfied the regulatory investment test for transmission.
+Rules vers 1011 179.
+Rules clause Summary of requirements Relevant section(s) in the PACR 5.16.4(v) The project assessment conclusions report must set out: - (1) the matters detailed in the project assessment draft report as required under paragraph (k) See below.
+(2) a summary of, and the RIT-T proponent's response to, submissions received, if any, from interested parties sought 1.2 (no submissions were received) 5.16.4(k) The project assessment draft report must include: - (1) a description of each credible option assessed; 3 (2) a summary of, and commentary on, the submissions to the project specification consultation report; 1.2 (No submissions were received) (3) a quantification of the costs, including a breakdown of operating and capital expenditure, and classes of material market benefit for each credible option; 5 (4) a detailed description of the methodologies used in quantifying each class of material market benefit and cost; 4 (5) reasons why the RIT-T proponent has determined that a class or classes of market benefit are not material; 2 and 4 (6) the identification of any class of market benefit estimated to arise outside the region of the Transmission Network Service Provider affected by 2 and 4 the RIT-T project, and quantification of the value of such market benefits (in aggregate across all regions); (7) the results of a net present value analysis of each credible option and accompanying explanatory statements regarding the results; 5 (8) the identification of the proposed preferred option; 6 (9) for the proposed preferred option identified under subparagraph (8), the RIT-T proponent must provide: (i) details of the technical characteristics; (ii) the estimated construction timetable and commissioning date; (iii) if the proposed preferred option is likely to have a material inter-network impact and if the Transmission Network Service Provider affected by the RIT-T project has received an augmentation technical report, that report; and (iv) a statement and the accompanying detailed analysis that the preferred option satisfies the regulatory investment test for transmission.
+6